sragli/delay_embedding/README.md

   * Embedding dimension using a heuristic based on data length
   * Delay estimation using autocorrelation analysis
 * Autocorrelation Analysis: Computes autocorrelation to find optimal delay
-* Validation: Ensures parameters are compatible with data length

 ## Usage